- What is competence?

 Formal education isn’t the only way to show your underpinning knowledge and understanding.

-The IET will make an overall assessment of any formal, informal and work-based learning to decide if you meet the appropriate level as outlined in the Engineering Council Regulations for Registration.
+We will make an overall assessment of any formal, informal, and work-based learning to decide if you meet the appropriate level as outlined in the Engineering Council Regulations for Registration.

 Be sure to note that you want to become professionally registered on your profile.
-The IET will be in touch with information about professional development and how to become professionally registered.
+We will be in touch with information about professional development and how to become professionally registered.

 We suggest that you take advice from a PRA (Professional Registration Adviser) to help you with your application.